STATEWIDE RESOURCES

 • TANF- TANF (Temporary Assistance for Needy Families) benefits provide temporary financial assistance to needy families with dependent children.
 The Child-Only option for TANF can provide money to kinship caregiver households.
 A child can be considered a family of one within your home.
 Since that child has little or no income, they may be eligible for TANF money.
 For more information about applying for SNAP, please call 1-854-444-3716.

-• ABC (Childcare) Voucher – SC Voucher helps families pay for child care so parents and relative caregivers can work.
-SC Voucher payments can cover 52 weeks or more for children living with relatives, if the child is receiving a Child-Only TANF benefit.
+• The Child Care Scholarship Program – the scholarship helps families pay for child care so parents and relative caregivers can work.
+The Child Care Scholarship Program payments can cover 52 weeks or more for children living with relatives, if the child is receiving a Child-Only TANF benefit.
 A co-payment may be required.
-SC Voucher is also available to families with an open Child Protective Services (CPS) case.
-To find local child care and voucher availability, visit https://scchildcare.org/
+The Child Care Scholarship Program is also available to families with an open Child Protective Services (CPS) case.
+To find local child care and voucher availability, visit scchildcare.org/

 • Head Start - Free program for young children that uses fun activities to develop educational and social skills.
 Children living with kinship caregivers may be eligible for Head Start.